EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/tcp_ip/README.md

 ## set_gateway_ip(ip, protocol="IPv4")

 Sets the Gateway IP address.
+When a gateway IP address is set using this function, DHCP is automatically disabled.
 Example:

 ```python